What will be your reaction to my salad that contains purple to blue marbles?

 - Disease attacking the plant is anthracnose, black mold, and early blight that you can cure by crop rotation, avoiding water sprinkling in the leaves and fruits.

-- Also, protect your crop from aphids, beet armyworms, beetle, and cutworms that you can treat by applying neem oil and insecticidal soap.
+- Also, protect your crop from aphids, beet armyworms, beetles, and cutworms that you can treat by applying neem oil and insecticidal soap.

-The Black or Purple Tomato can be a colorful addition to your garden and dinner for its acidic taste and antioxidant properties.
+The Black or Purple Tomato varieties can be a colorful addition to your garden and dinner for their acidic taste and antioxidant properties.

-To grow these tomatoes, you need to sow the seeds indoors and transplant the seedlings after they form 2-3 leaves.
+To grow Purple Tomato seeds, you need to sow the seeds indoors and transplant the seedlings after they form 2-3 leaves.

 Within four months, the plants mature and can produce 20 fruits on average per plant.